 curl -H 'Authorization: OAuth realm="",oauth_version="1.0",oauth_consumer_key="consumer",oauth_token="foo",oauth_timestamp="1251493984",oauth_nonce="GKork9OAIff",oauth_signature_method="PLAINTEXT",oauth_signature="36PEuJegNY47i5Qw645PjV7bQeVwG79879%26nDfi7Y2j7dA5aFR9SnecfxxmwQmysVHx"'' https://sample.freshbooks.com/api/2.1/xml-in -d '[xml body here]'

+Please note that the oauth_signature is produced from both the consumer signature and token secret.
 For more information on using the API, please see the FreshBooks API Documentation.

 Unauthorized Request Tokens are subject to expiry after one hour.
 If a Request Token is authorized within that time it will not be expired.
 At the moment we do not expire Access Tokens but may in the future give users the option of specifying a lifetime for their active Access Tokens.